okaynils/nils.me-old/public/writings/Some Takes on Productivity.md

 only have a few minutes.

 ## To Optimize Sleep
-I have struggled with bed-time procrastination since middle-school until I noticed that **it's important to value sleep over extra work** in the long run because the benefits of good sleep **outweigh the time it takes**.
+I have struggled with bedtime procrastination since middle-school until I noticed that **it's important to value sleep over extra work** in the long run because the benefits of good sleep **outweigh the time it takes**.

 Investing time, effort, and possibly money into enhancing your sleep can have a very high return on investment.
 Making your sleeping environment quieter, darker, and a bit cooler